otaviof/release-tekton-task/README.md

 ## Tekton Task Bundle Container-Image

 Using `tkn bundle` another OCI container image is created for the Tekton Task Bundle.
-The image name is based on the input `bundle_suffix`, as the following example:
+The image tag is based on the input `bundle_suffix`, as shown below:

 ```
-oci://ghcr.io/actor/example-bundle:0.0.1
+oci://ghcr.io/actor/example:0.0.1-bundle
 ```

 [helmCR]: https://github.com/helm/chart-releaser